UConn vs. Ohio State Predictions & Picks - Women's NCAA Tournament Sweet 16

 Published: Mar.
 21, 2023 at 11:41 AM EDT|Updated: 1 hour ago

-Saturday's contest that pits the UConn Huskies (31-5) versus the Ohio State Buckeyes (27-7) at Climate Pledge Arena has a projected final score of 76-66 (based on our computer prediction) in favor of UConn, who is favored in this matchup by our model.
-Game time is at 4:00 PM ET on March 25.
+Saturday's contest between the UConn Huskies (31-5) and Ohio State Buckeyes (27-7) going head to head at Climate Pledge Arena has a projected final score of 76-66 (based on our computer prediction) in favor of UConn, who is listed as the favorite by our model.
+The game will start at 4:00 PM ET on March 25.

-In their last matchup on Monday, the Huskies claimed a 77-58 victory over Baylor.
+The Huskies are coming off of a 77-58 win over Baylor in their most recent game on Monday.

 UConn vs. Ohio State Game Info